 Verify that the volume on the disk is supported by the IBM Storage Support for Microsoft VSS and VDS.
-The disk must be from SAN Volume Controller or DS8000 and must be added to the guest OS as a pass-through disk.
-Virtual hard disks are not supported by the IBM Storage Support for Microsoft VSS and VDS, although they might be supported on the LUN from SAN Volume Controller or DS8000.
+The Spectrum Virtualize disk must be added to the guest OS as a pass-through disk.

 Restriction: Any LUNs that are mapped to a VMware virtual machine by using virtual raw device mapping (vRDM) are recognized as a VMware virtual disk, and are not supported.